 Before choosing your WordPress theme, let’s stop a minute and think about good blog design.
 This blogging 101 guide, blog design tips for beginners will help you get your design right from the word go.

 The Key Elements Of Good Blog Design.

 #1 Your Blog Needs To Be Fast

 Why is fast hosting important?
 Because no-one wants to wait around for a slow website to load.
 Take more than 3 seconds to load and your viewers will be clicking that back button.
 Plus it’s not just viewers who hate slow websites, Google hates them too and will penalize your site ranking.

 #2 Pick A Responsive Theme

 What does responsive mean?
 It means your blog will display on any device.
 The theme will adjust its layout based on the screen size and resolution.

 It’s hard to imagine these days there are any themes, even free ones, which are not fully responsive.
 Check just to be sure… take a look at the mobile version of the theme and make sure it’s quick to load and easy to navigate.

 #3 Easy Navigation Is Essential

 Easy navigation isn’t about adding lots of menus to your site.
 You’ll notice this blog just has one at the top and if you’re on your phone you’ll be looking at the mobile version.

 Good blog designers will think about how customers flow through the site.
 Rather than leaving this flow to the whim of the visitor, you can use your navigation to guide visitors to the important pages.

 I always start with a piece of paper and sketch out how I want my blog to look.
 It helps to look at other sites in your niche to understand what you like and what you want to avoid.

 #4 Your Colour Scheme

-Unless you’re a designer with a terrific understand of how colours work, you need to show some restraint when it comes to choosing your blog colours.
+Unless you’re a designer with a terrific understand of how colors work, you need to show some restraint when it comes to choosing your blog colors.

 Consistency is key.
 Pick two